 A fellow delinquent was played by another 1950s rock and roll star, the uncredited Jess Conrad in an early acting performance.

-Written and produced by Mickey Delamar, the film was adapted from a stage play written by Philip King.
+Written and produced by Mickey Delamar, the film was adapted from a controversial West End play written by Philip King.

 Reverend Howard Phillips